perfsonar/distribution/debian/README.md

 is using a cowbuilder/pbuilder subsytem to isolate the builds in a dedicated and clean chroot.

-The machine is making use of 2 environment variables:
+The machine is making use of 3 environment variables:

 - `PS_DEB_ARCHES` list the architectures for which packages will be built, an empty list will build all the supported arches.
 - `PS_DEB_MIRROR` can contain the base URL of a Debian repository mirror you want to use (i.e. close to you), if not set the repository used will be the default one setup in the Debian box (which should be fine most of the time)
+- `http_proxy` can contain the base URL of an HTTP proxy to use when downloading the packages.
+This will be used in all the different installs (main machine and cowbuilder chroot)

 If you want to change those variables, it is recommended to do so in your own local `~/.vagrant.d/Vagrantfile` (see https://www.vagrantup.com/docs/vagrantfile/#load-order-and-merging )